janraasch/guestbook/README.md

 You will need [Leiningen][lein] 2.0 or above installed.

 ## Running
+First, initialize your development database running:

+    lein run migrate

-To start a web server for the application, run:
+Then, to start a web server for the application, run:

     lein run

+and run tests with:

+    lein test

-and read the book :).
+and, of course, read the [book][webdevclo] :).

 ## Resources
  - [Forum for the Book by the Pragmatic Bookshelf][pragma-forum]